who-else-but-arjun/pyspyce-cs/README.md

-# Circuit Simulator
+# PySpyce : Circuit Simulator

 ## Overview

-The Circuit Simulator is a Python-based tool designed to model and analyze electrical circuits interactively.
+PySpyce is a Python-based circuit Simulator tool designed to model and analyze electrical (RLC) circuits interactively.
 It supports both time-domain and frequency-domain analyses using numerical and symbolic computation.

 ### Key Features: